Eight Forest Lane

 • Parsley – again optional but looks pretty to serve and gives that extra layer of flavour to the finished side dish.

-Crispy salt and vinegar potatoes on a baking tray with flaky sea salt
+Crispy salt and vinegar smashed potatoes with parsley.

 To make these potatoes, you’ll need to start by either steaming or boiling the potatoes.
 As I’m using baby potatoes, to prepare them I just give them a bit of a wash as the skin adds extra texture to the potatoes so I highly recommend leaving the skin on.
 The skin will also help hold the potato together when smashed,